developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/about/index.md

 ## New in v3.6

-OLD OLD OLD
 ### New Features

-* **Enterprise Keyboard can now display Canned text responses** in a drop-down list as specified in Enterprise Keyboard Designer 1.4 (or later).
-When selected from the list, the Canned response is sent to the focused input field as if typed in manually.
-See the [Enterprise Keyboard Designer user guide](http://zebra-stage.github.io/ekd/latest/guide/usage/#cannedtext) to learn more.

-* **A keyboard layout created in Enterprise Keyboard Designer 1.4 (or later) can be set as the default layout** for the device, and to automatically appear whenever an input field receives focus.
+* **A new [RepeatKeys](../) feature** causes a specified keyCode to be repeated on long-pressing the key.

+* **A new Macros feature** can combine multiple keycodes, presses or actions into a single action.

+**NOTE**: New features in EKB 3.6 must be implemented using Enterprise Keyboard Designer 1.6 or later.

-> For more information about these new EKB 3.4 features, please refer to the [Enterprise Keyboard Designer usage guide](/ekd/latest/guide/usage).
+> For more information about new EKB 3.6 features, please refer to the [Enterprise Keyboard Designer usage guide](/ekd/latest/guide/usage).

-### New Tutorials

-* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | Implementation details and sample code by Zebra engineering
-* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | Working with EKD-made Layouts by Zebra engineering

 ### Supported Devices

-No devices were added to or removed from the **[supported device list](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html)**.
+* **Beginning with v3.6, EKB no longer supports devices running Android 7.x Nougat**.

+Please see the **[supported device list](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html)** for more information.

 -----